 The Romans first occupied Judea in 63 BC and it was to remain a province of the Roman Empire for the next 350 years yet few of her conquered territories was ever as fractious as Judea despite the fact that many Jews were happy to co-operate with their occupiers and prosper under their rule.
 Others however were determined to resist, the problem was that they disagreed with each other more than they ever disagreed with the Romans.

-An uneasy occupation was made worse by the Roman’s contempt for a conquered people who dared not only to consider themselves civilised but were devoted to their One True God and they suffered frequent indignities at Roman hands particularly the mocking of their religious festivals and the violation of the Jewish Temple.
-But the major Roman preoccupation was always the raising of taxes and they exploited the people mercilessly.
+An uneasy occupation was made worse by the Roman’s contempt for a conquered people who dared to not only consider themselves civilised but were devoted to their absurd monotheistic religion and they suffered frequent indignities at Roman hands including their soldiers exposing themselves at Jewish Religious Festivals and being regularly mocked and jeered at as they left the Jewish Temple.
+But the major Roman preoccupation was raising taxes, and they exploited the Jewish people mercilessly.

 To help facilitate the process of asset stripping, at which the Romans excelled, they co-opted the wealthier and most respected members of Jewish society to do their dirty work for them appointing the Priesthood from among their more trusted acolytes and collaborators.

-As a result the people of Jerusalem rose up and wiped out the garrison.
+As a result the Jewish people rose up and wiped out the garrison.

-According to the Jewish historian Josephus however, who is considered by most Jews to have been both a traitor and a collaborator and thereby an unreliable source, the revolt actually broke out in AD 66 in the region of Caesaria provoked by Greeks who were seen to be disrespectfully sacrificing birds outside a Synagogue during an important religious ceremony, but he may have been trying to apportion blame for the future troubles elsewhere.
+According to the Jewish historian Josephus, who is considered by many Jews to have been a traitor and a collaborator, the revolt actually broke out in AD 66 in the region of Caesaria and was provoked by Greeks who were seen to be disrespectfully sacrificing birds outside a Synagogue during an important religious ceremony, but he may have been trying to apportion blame for the future troubles elsewhere.

 As the violence spread the Jewish puppet King Agrippa II, perhaps knowing his people only too well, fled to the Roman camp.

-It now dawned on the Romans that this was more than a little local difficulty but while they scrambled around for a response the rebellion quickly spread.
+It now dawned on the Romans that this was more than a little local difficulty and as they scrambled around for a response the rebellion quickly spread.

-The Emperor Nero, for whom the running of his Empire was a distraction from his more artistic endeavours now dismissed Gallus and appointed General Vespasian to crush the revolt.
+The Emperor Nero, for whom the running of his Empire was a distraction from his artistic endeavours and an inconvenience now dismissed Gallus and appointed General Vespasian to crush the revolt.

-Vespasian who was in disgrace having been banished from the Imperial Court for daring to fall asleep during one of Nero’s interminable performances now had an opportunity to redeem himself and he determined to grasp it with both hands.
+Vespasian had previously been in disgrace for failing to stay awake during one Nero’s interminable performances now was his opportunity to win back the Emperor’s favour and he was determined to grasp it with both hands.